RachitKumar205/meshnav-svelte-production/README.md

 # MeshNav Landing Page

 This project is the landing page for MeshNav, a custom navigation project.
-It is built using Svelte and Tailwind CSS.
+It's built using Svelte and Tailwind CSS.

 ## Project Structure